Death Valley National Park is one of extremes.

 Day Two of Your Death Valley Itinerary

-This second day of this Death Valley National Park itinerary is all about the northern part of the park.
+This second half of this Death Valley National Park two-day itinerary is all about the northern part of the park.

 We’ll see sand dunes, craters, and all sorts of otherworldly landscapes on this jam-packed yet fulfilling day in Death Valley.
 Let’s go!